Sarah269/glowing-dollop/OnlinePaymentFraud/README.md

 - Hyperparameter tuning
 - Model
 - Predictions
+- Saved Model

 ## Results
 - The online payment data had an imbalance of 6 million rows (Not Fraud) to 8213 rows (Fraud)
+- Cash Out and Transfer were the only transactions with fraud transactions.
+Cash In, Debit, and Payment did not have any fraud transactions.
-- Handled the imbalance by using RandomUnderSampling to reduce the No Fraud rows.
+- Handled the imbalance by using RandomUnderSampling to reduce the Not Fraud rows.
-- Not Fraud rows were reduced to 20532 rows.
+- Trained model using 82130 Not Fraud rows and 8213 Fraud rows.
+90,343 total rows.
 - Used hyperparameter tuning to determine the best parameters for the Decision Tree model
-- The Decision Tree model achieved 97% accuracy for detecting Fraud transactions.
+- The Decision Tree model achieved 96% accuracy for detecting Fraud for Cash Out and Transfer transactions.
 - Without addressing imbalance and hyperparameter tuning, the model achieved 86% accuracy for detecting Fraud transactions.

 ## Limitations
 - The dataset only contains fraud transactions for the CASH_OUT and TRANSFER transaction types.
-Therefore, the model is not trained for fraud transactions in the CASH_IN, DEBIT, PAYMENT transaction types.